yoyosource/tec1.0/README.md

     print "end" + i
 }
 ```
-The output of the Code above is as follows.
+The output of the code above is as follows.
 ```
 Current value: 3
 Current value: 2